AskfmForHumans/afh-bot/README.md

 This code is ready to run on Heroku.
 Just click a button:
 [![Deploy to Heroku button](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/AskfmForHumans/afh-bot/tree/production)

+It also uses a MongoDB instance (you can get one for free on https://www.mongodb.com/cloud).
+> What a pity that there's no free Heroku addon for a NoSQL DB :cry:.

 ### Config

 Basic config is described in [.env.example](.env.example).